RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/3-Menus/3-menu-button-configuration/how-to-configure-a-command-bar-button/how-to-configure-a-command-bar-button.md

 ## Steps for adding a Menu button to a command bar

-1. Navigate to Designer &gt; Tables
+1. Navigate to Designer > Tables
     ![Navigate to Tables](<../../../Navigate to Tables.png>)
 2. Open the table you wish to add the menu button to from the tables list
 3. Select the Menu Tab

     ![Navigate to the menu tab](<../../Navigate to Table Menus.png>)
-4. Select New Menu Item &gt; New Blank Item
+4. Select New Menu Item > New Blank Item

     ![Create new menu item](<../../Create a Menu.png>)
 5. Press the edit button on the newly created menu item